AugurProject/augur.js-docs/source/version2/includes/_glossary.md

 When a user Stakes [REP](#rep) in a [Crowdsourcer](#crowdsourcer), that Crowdsourcer will allocate an equal amount of Dispute Tokens to that user.
 Then, when the Crowdsourcer's [Market](#market) is [Finalized](#finalized-market), these Dispute Tokens are used by Augur's smart contracts to determine the payout that user should receive.
 Dispute Tokens are only used internally by Augur, and users do not interact with them directly; however, they are implemented as [ERC-20](https://eips.ethereum.org/EIPS/eip-20)/[ERC-777](https://eips.ethereum.org/EIPS/eip-777) tokens, so they potentially can be traded between users.
 (For example, a user might want to sell their Dispute Tokens to another user at a discounted price if a Market is being Disputed for a long time and the user wishes to cash out their Dispute Tokens before the Market is Finalized.)

+## Dispute Window

+Augur’s [Reporting](#report) system runs on a cycle of consecutive 7-day long [Dispute Windows](#dispute-windows).
+Any fees collected by Augur during a given Dispute Window are added to a [Reporting Fee Pool](#reporting-fee-pool) for that Dispute Window.
+The Reporting Fee Pool is used to reward [REP](#rep) holders who participate in Augur’s Reporting process.
+REP holders who [Stake](#dispute-stake) REP during a given Dispute Window will receive an amount of fees from the Reporting Fee Pool that is proportionate to the amount of REP they Staked.
+In this way, all REP holders who participate during a Dispute Window will receive a portion of the fees collected during that Window.
+Participation includes [Designated](#designated-reporting) or [Open Reporting](#open-reporting), [Disputing](#dispute) an [Outcome](#outcome), or simply purchasing [Participation Tokens](#participation-token) directly.

 ## End Time

 End Time is the date and time that a [Market](#market)'s event will have come to pass and should be known.
 After this date and time has passed the Market will get [Reported](#report) on and eventually [Finalized](#finalized-market).